haxtheweb/edtechjoker/draft-outline.md

 - Class time will be spent reviewing code, answering questions as a class, and doing group check ins

 # Week 14: Thanksgiving
-- Nothing but chillen.
+- Nothing but tur-key tags

-# Week 15/16: Project 4: Final feedback and open code critique
+# Week 15 & 16: Project 4: Final feedback and open code critique
 - This time will be scheduled with presentations by teams of the state of their solutions
 - Feedback will be given by fellow HAXTheWeb developers
 - This feedback is then to be used to finalize code, documentation and other aspects of the final PR